Bleeding Heart Facts

-Among its numerous other wonderful characteristics, the beautiful Bleeding Heart also attains a respectable size.
-That’s due to the fact that the plant typically attains a height measuring around 47 in (120 cm).
-In addition, the average width of the fantastic plant generally averages a total of about 18 in (45 cm).
+Among its numerous other characteristics, the Bleeding Heart also attains a respectable size.
+That’s due to the fact that the plant typically attains a height of around 47 in (120 cm).
+Plus, the average width of the plant generally averages a total of about 18 in (45 cm).

 - Kingdom: Plantae